-Overall employment of barbers, cosmetologists, and other personal appearance workers is projected to grow much faster than the average for all occupations through 2018, but the amount of growth will vary by specialty.
-For example, job growth for skin care specialists is projected to be faster
+There will be job opportunities available in cosmetology over the next decade.
+Overall employment of barbers, cosmetologists, and other personal appearance workers is projected to grow as fast as the average for all occupations through 2020, but the amount of growth will vary by specialty.
+There will be strong competition for jobs in upscale salons.
+(The U.S. Bureau of Labor Statistics).

-Cosmetologists earned a median annual salary of $23,330 ($11.21/hour) in 2009.
-Wages varied by actual job title.
+Cosmetologists earned a median annual salary of $22,700 and median hourly wages $10.91 in 2012.

 Use the Salary Wizard at Salary.com to find out how much cosmetologists currently earn in your city.

 On a typical day a cosmetologist might perform some of the following duties, depending on his or her specialization:

 - Cutting, trimming and shaping hair or hair pieces